cert-manager/website/content/docs/contributing/building.md

 whole repo, and which should help editors to understand the module structure.

 Note that go workspaces are not used when testing pull requests in CI.
-If you see errors in CI which you can't replicate locally, try deleting the `go.work` file.
+If you see errors in CI which you can't replicate locally, try building with the `GOWORK` environment variable set to `off` or deleting the `go.work` file.

 ### Parallelism